Catholic bishops consider married priests, face opposition

 His view is shared by some of the more vocal opponents to the synod.

-But he was discouraged because the nearest seminary was a couple days away by boat from his hometown.
-Back then, he hadn’t finished elementary school, which made it unlikely for him to be considered for the priesthood.
+But he was discouraged because the nearest seminary was a couple days away by boat and he hadn’t finished elementary school, which made the priesthood unlikely.

 That barrier is gone.
 Pereira completed his basic studies and obtained a university degree in his 50s, majoring in Ticuna language studies.